-The dazzling, delicate Top of the World is ground zero of climate change: shielding it from harm is a defining challenge of our time.
-As ice cover declines, and a new ocean emerges, we must unite against prospective plunderers of Arctic oil, gas and fish.
+The dazzling, delicate Top of the World is ground zero for climate change.
+Shielding it from harm is a defining challenge of our time.
+As ice cover declines and a new ocean emerges, we must unite against prospective plunderers of Arctic oil, gas and fish.
 Oil companies profiting from the melting ice is too cruel an irony, and too great a risk for the future of our planet.
-It is our duty to keep the Arctic safe: there must be no drilling anywhere in the Arctic, and no commercial fishing at its centre.
+It is our duty to keep the Arctic safe: there must be no drilling anywhere in the Arctic, no industrial commercial fishing at its centre and a ban on heavy fuel oil use by ships operating in the region.

 - We are witnessing the birth of a new Ocean at the top of the world.